-But if you are going there for specific reasons or activities or festivals, then you might want to plan around it.
-As Indonesia is also large and widespread, weathers may differ from region to region.
+But if you are going there for specific reasons, activities, or festivals, you might want to plan around it.
+As Indonesia is also large and widespread, the weather may differ from region to region.

 Weather in Indonesia

-Indonesia’s weather is of tropical climate and it is considered to only have two seasons which is the dry season or the wet season.
-Being a wide country it may vary in the different regions, like between weather in Jakarta in comparison to weather in Bali, but generally, most of the country’s dry season is from April to October and the wet season from November to March.
-For highland temperatures, it is naturally cooler, with some peaks in Papua covered with snow.
-It is also cool in the mountains in Sulawesi.
+Indonesia’s weather is tropical climate, and it is considered to have only two seasons: the dry and wet seasons.
+Being a vast country, it may vary in different regions, like Jakarta’s weather compared to Bali’s weather.
+Still, generally, most of the country’s dry season is from April to October, and the wet season is from November to March.
+For highland temperatures it is naturally cooler, with some peaks in Papua covered with snow.
+It is also cool in the mountains of Sulawesi.

-In terms of weather, the best time to go to Indonesia is from July to August as the temperature is at its coolest at these times and also the driest in terms of rain.
-But it is also the peak season naturally, thus take note of the tourist crowds and do book in advance.
+In terms of weather, the best time to go to Indonesia is from July to August, as the temperature is at its coolest and driest in terms of rain.
+But it is also the peak season naturally; thus, take note of the tourist crowds and book in advance.

 However, it is still possible to travel in the rainy season.
 It may still rain during the dry season and not rain for a week in the wet season, and it usually comes down in short blasts in the evening or late afternoons.
 Therefore if you must, traveling in Indonesia during the wet seasons is still possible if you do most of your sightseeing in the morning and early afternoons and rest in the evenings.

-Also, note that the weather is also changing nowadays and it may differ from the usual schedule that we know about.
-Therefore, I would say, come to Indonesia with an open-mind and try not to let any weather changes impede your trip!
+Also, note that the weather is also changing nowadays and may differ from the usual schedule we know about.
+Therefore, I would say come to Indonesia with an open mind and try not to let any weather changes impede your trip!

 High/Peak and Low Season in Indonesia

-From April to September will be the high season in Bali, as it is purportedly the dry season and also generally the summer holiday season in many parts of the world.
+April to September will be the high season in Bali, as it is purportedly the dry season and generally the summer holiday season in many parts of the world.

-The quieter months are from October to March, and though it is considered the rainy seasons, most of the rains come only in the evening and leave pretty quickly.
-Therefore, it is still possible to enjoy Bali in this weather if you plan your days earlier and rest in the evening.
+The quieter months are from October to March, and though it is considered the rainy season, most of the rains come only in the evening and leave pretty quickly.
+Therefore, enjoying Bali in this weather is still possible if you plan your days earlier and rest in the evening.

 Best time to visit Indonesia

-The best months to go to Indonesia in terms of weather and also the crowd are the shoulder seasons, that is either March or October.
-At these times, you will have a relatively dry weather yet without the tourist crowds!
+The best months to go to Indonesia in terms of weather and the crowd are the shoulder seasons, that is, either March or October.
+You will have relatively dry weather at these times without the tourist crowds!

-Generally, most people visit during the dry season from April to October so that they can get the best out of their time without having rain dampening their activities.
+Generally, most people visit during the dry season from April to October to get the best out of their time without rain dampening their activities.

 If you want to visit some of the festivals in Indonesia, here are some of the popular and interesting festivals to visit that you might want to look out for: